supersabbath/online-shop/README.md

 # Description

 This is implementation of an online shop prototype using React.
 Other technologies used in the project include: Redux, React router, and React Material UI library.
+No back end.

 <img src="https://raw.githubusercontent.com/giorgi-m/online-shop/master/src/Images/screenshot.PNG" width="820" height="420">